kguo8/dl_final_project/README.md

 ### Dataset
 ---

 The Dataset used for this project is the [Europeana  Project Dataset](https://ieeexplore.ieee.org/document/7333898), which contains 500+ pages newspaper scans with ground truths containing layout information.
-For this project, we focused on the English Dataset with 50 images
+For this project, we focused on the English Dataset with 50 images.

-Data Pre-processing part was mostly generating the masks for the document images which were in the xml format.
+Data Pre-processing involved extracting boundary points of text region from the ground truth xml file and obtaining a matrix representation of the text region in the images.

 ### Model Architecture
 ---

-We used the Modified U-Net Architecture as proposed in [Fully Convolutional Neural Networks for Page Segmentation of Historical Document Images](https://arxiv.org/abs/1711.07695)  paper.It’s different from a traditional U-Net in a way that it does not use any skip connections and it has fewer convolution layers.
-So, this version is much quicker to run than a more traditional U-Net architecture.
+We used the Modified U-Net Architecture as proposed in [Fully Convolutional Neural Networks for Page Segmentation of Historical Document Images](https://arxiv.org/abs/1711.07695)  paper.
+It’s different from a traditional U-Net in that it does not use any skip connections and it has fewer convolution layers.
+So this version is much quicker to run than a more traditional U-Net architecture.

 The pytorch implementation of model architecture could be found [here](https://github.com/kguo8/dl_final_project/blob/main/wick_unet.py)

 ### Experiments
 ---

-We conducted 3 experiments, as described below, on the training set to check which Image Augmentations were best using the [Albumentations](https://github.com/albumentations-team/albumentations) library.
+We conducted 3 experiments, as described below, on the training set to check which iamge augmentations were best using the [Albumentations](https://github.com/albumentations-team/albumentations) library.

 * Padding + Resizing
 * Padding + Resizing + ShiftScaleRotate + RGBShift+ RandomBrightnessContrast